 Here's the thing.
 Even if I HAD a magic bag of secret marketing tricks, why would I hold out using them until after the listing is stale?
 Wouldn't it make more sense to hit the market with all guns blazing?

-My job as professional real estate agent is to know what it's gonna take to get a house sold.
-I need to know how to price the home TO SELL; how to prepare my sellers for the reality of Being on the Market and how to help them prepare the home to evoke the most positive emotional reaction from the greatest number of potential buyers (and their agents).
+Our job as professional real estate agents is to know what it's gonna take to get a house sold.
+We need to know how to price the home TO SELL; how to prepare our sellers for the reality of Being on the Market and how to help them prepare the home to evoke the most positive emotional reaction from the greatest number of potential buyers (and their agents).
 It needs to look good, smell good and photograph well.
 It needs to be easy to show without the distraction of barking dogs or a work-at-home owner.
-If there's an obstacle to sale, I need to recognize it and have the balls to be frank with my seller about it (and help ‘em fix it).
+If there's an obstacle to sale, we need to recognize it and have the balls to be frank with our seller about it (and help ‘em fix it).

-That's how I sell my listings.
-By working with my Charming Old Denver sellers to create a marketable product, not to throw time and money at advertising after the sign goes in the yard.
-Frankly, our MLS system is an incredibly efficient system to sell houses and there's nothing I can do individually to out-market that MLS.
+That's how you sell your listing.
+By working with your seller to create a marketable product, not to throw time and money at advertising after the sign goes in the yard.
+Frankly, the MLS system is an incredibly efficient system to sell houses and there's nothing we can do individually to out-market that MLS.